Alberta Heritage Savings Trust Fund: 2010s

 Premier Ed Stelmach formed the Premier's Council for Economic Strategy in 2011.
 The council's report, Shaping Alberta's Future, proposed several government programs and policies for Alberta to remain competitive into the 2040s.
 Among the suggested programs was the creation of a Shaping the Future Fund, similar to the Heritage Savings Trust Fund.
 The proposed Future Fund would be funded through the allocation of all non-renewable resource royalties to make investments in firms, projects, and infrastructure that would encourage economic activity – without necessarily providing a financial return on investment.
 Despite the recommendations of the report, the Government did not create the Future Fund.

 Under Premier Alison Redford and Finance Minister Doug Horner, the 28th Legislature passed the Fiscal Management Act requiring the Government of Alberta to deposit to the Trust Fund five per cent of the first $10 billion of non-renewable resource revenue, 25 per cent of the next $5 billion and 50 per cent of all non-renewable resource revenue in excess of $15 billion.
-Based on a look back at non-renewable resource revenue between 2000 and 2013, on average, the proposal would have resulted in a deposit of $500 million in the Heritage Savings Trust Fund over that period.
+Based on a look back at non-renewable resource revenue between 2000 and 2013, on average, the proposal would have resulted in an additional deposit of $500 million in the Heritage Savings Trust Fund over that period, adding to the amount that would have earned returns on investment.

 In the Sovereign Wealth Fund Transparency and Accountability Scoreboard published by the Peterson Institute for International Economics in 2019, the Alberta Heritage Savings Trust Fund was ranked sixth out of 64 sovereign wealth funds worldwide, with a score of 91 out of 100.

 2020s

 In October 2020, the Government of Alberta announced a review of the investment policy for the Heritage Savings Trust Fund.
 The Trust Fund faced significant losses from a volatility-based investment strategy during the COVID-19 recession.
 The volatility-based strategy resulted in direct losses of $411 million, which were compounded by other global market losses from the recession, resulting in a total loss in book value of approximately 10 per cent, with a September 2020 month-end value of $17.2 billion.
 As of year-end 2021, the market value of the Trust Fund had risen to $18.9 billion.

+Under Premier Danielle Smith and Finance Minister Nate Horner, the government of Alberta announced a plan to grow the Alberta Heritage Savings Trust Fund to $250 billion by 2050.
+By focusing on long-term growth and reinvestment, the larger Fund would reduce Alberta's reliance on volatile non-renewable resource revenues.

+This plan included legislation to allow the Fund to retain all investment income, as well as add additional funds when the government ran a surplus.
+Since March 31, 2021, this plan has added $14.1 billion, or 79.3 per cent, up from $17.8 billion in 2021 of the AHSTF to $31.9 billion (as of December 31, 2025).